You're on the list

 For a longer lifespan, make sure your store your plastic furniture when not in use.
 While the sun can degrade plastic, keeping your furniture out during cold seasons can also lead to brittleness and cracking.

-Outdoor concrete furniture takes modern styling to the next level with its minimalistic design.
+From fire pits to modern dining tables, Outdoor concrete furniture takes modern styling to the next level with its minimalistic design.
 As one of the heaviest and most durable options, it can stay outside year-round, but can still benefit from routine cleaning.
 Here are some easy tips to keep your concrete furniture looking fresh:

 To clean concrete furniture, use warm water and mild soap.
 Chemicals, vinegar, and baking soda can deteriorate the material and damage the surfaces.